stevenj/CIPs/CIP-0062/README.md

 }
 ```

-An individual raw unsigned Vote record.
+An individual raw unsigned vote record.

 * proposal - The [`Proposal`](#proposal) being voted on.
 * choice - The choice, this value must match one of the available `voteOptions` in the `proposal` element.
 An `UnknownChoiceError` should be thrown if the value is not one of the valid `voteOptions` of the `proposal`.
 * expiration - Voting blockchain epoch \& slot for when the vote will expire.
 This value is supplied and maintained by the dApp, and forms a necessary component of a [Vote](#vote).
-* purpose - The [`VotingPurpose`](#voting-purpose) being voted on.
+* purpose - The [`VotingPurpose`](#votingpurpose) being voted on.
 * spendingCounter - The spending counter is used to prevent double voting.
 The spending counter for the vote transaction will be supplied and maintained by the dApp.
-The dApp will manage supplying this in the correct order, thus this should not be enforced by the Wallet.
+The dApp will manage supplying this in the correct order, thus this should not be enforced by the wallet.

 See [Jormungandr Voting](<https://input-output-hk.github.io/jormungandr/jcli/vote.html#voting>) for more information on the data required to construct votes.